SKYTAN-050107/IDSProject/README.md

 # 🎧 WIE2003 IDSproject: Spotify Global Music Trend Prediction
--Spotify global music trend prediction
+- Spotify global music trend prediction
 ### Introduction
 - To model global music trend predictions using machine learning algorithms
 - Key problems
-1.What features or factors (e.g., tempo, genre, artist popularity, region) most strongly influence the rise of music trends globally?
+1. What features or factors (e.g., tempo, genre, artist popularity, region) most strongly influence the rise of music trends globally?
-2.Can machine learning models be trained to predict which songs, genres, or artists are likely to trend in the near future based on historical and real-time data?
+2. Can machine learning models be trained to predict which songs, genres, or artists are likely to trend in the near future based on historical and real-time data?
-3.How accurate and generalizable are these predictions across different geographic and cultural markets?
+3. How accurate and generalizable are these predictions across different geographic and cultural markets?

 ### Installation Instructions